Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

-Only the last term should make a non-negligible contribution toward \eqref{thermoform}.
-Indeed, the first term is a boundary layer term, and we will use the profile $e_x$ to show that $K_L \1_x$ is very small in $L^2$ when $x$ is not close to $\pa \car_L$.
+Only the last term $T_3$ should make a non-negligible contribution toward \eref{thermoform}.
+Indeed, the first term $T_1$ is a boundary layer term.
+For $T_2$, we will use the special profile $e_x$ to show that $K_L \1_x$ is very small in $L^2(\car_L)$ when $x$ is not close to $\pa \car_L$.
+The term $T_3$ will be simplified further with the approximation

 We handle the first term by